UniversalDependencies/docs/_yue-dep/obl.md

 udver: '2'
 ---

 The `obl` relation is used for nominals functioning as a non-core argument or adjunct of a predicate, where the nominal may include some nominal marker.
-In Mandarin Chinese this may include prepositional phrases (1), and a few preverbal coverb phrases where we treat the coverbs as prepositions instead of verbs (these are coverbs where verbal marking is not allowed, such as 為咗 / _wai4zo5_ 'for, for the sake of', 由 / _jau4_ 'from', 向 / _hoeng6_ 'toward'; see 2 and 3).
+In Mandarin Chinese this may include prepositional phrases (1), and a few preverbal coverb phrases where we treat the coverbs as prepositions instead of verbs (these are coverbs where verbal marking is not allowed, such as 為咗 / _wai4zo5_ 'for, for the sake of', 由 / _jau4_ 'from'; see 2 and 3).
 In each of these situations, the nominal is an `obl` dependent of the predicate, and governs its marker (tagged as ADP in all cases) in a `case` relation.

 For nominals introduced by 畀 _bei2_ and 將 _zoeng1_ in preverbal position, see [obl:agent]() and [obl:patient](), respectively.